IBM/operator-sample-go/scripts/README.md

 The script automation does following.

+* It ensure that with two `versions.env` file that the tagging is in an consitant way

 * Resets the cluster environment

     * OLM installation
     * Cert manager installation
     * Prometheus installation
     * Clean the installed operators and application to that example

 * Creates following containers:

     * Database operator related
         * `Database-service` (_quakus application_), a custom database which provides stateful sets
         * `operator-database` (operator), this operator creates an instance of the `Database-service`
         * `operator-database-backup`(_quarkus application_), this is an application which will be instantiated later from the  `operator-database` to create a backup on an object storage database
         * `operator-database-bundle`, that is a container image which will be created by the operator-sdk and will be used later inside the `operator-database-catalog` wihich is relevant for the `OLM` usage.
         * `operator-database-catalog`, that container image contains a reference to the `operator-database-bundle` and will be used in the context of `OLM`

     * Application operator related
         * `simple-microservice` (_quarkus application_), a simple microservice to display messages and runs as a stateless application
         * `operator-application-autoscaler`(_go application_), that application implements a cron job to manage the scaling for the instances of the `simple-microservice` which were created by `operator-application` operator.
         * `operator-application` (operator), this operator creates an instance of the `simple-microservice`
         * `operator-application-bundle`, that is a container image which will be created by the operator-sdk and will be used later inside the `operator-application-catalog` wihich is relevant for the `OLM` usage.
         * `operator-application-catalog`, that container image contains a reference to the `operator-application-bundle` and will be used in the context of `OLM`

-* Ensure based on templates that the manual configuration for the `operator-application` and `operator-database` are configured right to be ready for OLM usage
+* It ensures based on templates that the manual configuration for the `operator-application` and `operator-database` are right configured to be ready for OLM usage

-* Reset the podman vm if needed
+* Resets the podman vm if needed

 ### 1. Types of scripts